Nick Boulle

-Nicholas Bernard Wilkie Boulle (born March 28, 1989) is an American-British professional racing driver, athlete, entrepreneur and jeweler from Dallas, Texas.
+Nicholas Bernard Wilkie Boulle (born March 28, 1989) is an American-British professional racing driver, athlete, entrepreneur and jeweler from Dallas, Texas, who is currently competing for United Autosports in the 2025 IMSA SportsCar Championship and for Inter Europol Competition in the 2025 24 Hours of Le Mans.

 Racing career

 Boulle began racing go karts at the age of 12 and went on to compete nationally as an official VW Motorsport Junior Driver.
-In 2016, he earned a 2nd place finish at the ROLEX 24 Hours of Daytona in the PC class with PR1 Motorsports where he drove alongside Jose Gutierrez, Robert Alon and Tom Kimbersmith.
+In 2016, he earned a 2nd-place finish at the ROLEX 24 Hours of Daytona in the PC class with PR1 Motorsports where he drove alongside Jose Gutierrez, Robert Alon and Tom Kimbersmith.
 Later that year he placed 3rd in PC (Prototype Challenge) in the Lone Star Le Mans with co-driver James French.
 In January 2017, Boulle became the first ever Rolex dealer to win the ROLEX 24 Hours of Daytona Prototype Challenge.
 His team was composed of Kyle Masson, Patricio O'Ward and James French.
 He then came in 2nd place in the IMSA Weather Tech Sports Car Championship at Circuit of the Americas.
 In 2018 he raced for a third time in the ROLEX 24 Hours of Daytona and came in 12th in his class.
 A few months later, Boulle debuted in the 24 Hours of Le Mans as a part of Jackie Chan DC Racing’s team, alongside drivers David Cheng and Pierre Nicolet.
 The team came in 8th in the LMP2 class.